aws-samples/aws-ecs-cdk-moodle/README.md

 # Deploying Moodle with Containers in Amazon ECS using AWS CDK

 WARNING!
-Deploying this projet will create AWS resources.
+Deploying this project will create AWS resources.
 Make sure you are aware of the costs and be sure to destory the stacks when you are done by running cdk destory

 This package depends on and may incorporate or retrieve a number of third-party software packages (such as open source packages) at install-time or build-time or run-time ("External Dependencies").
 The External Dependencies are subject to license terms that you must accept in order to use this package.
 If you do not accept all of the applicable license terms, you should not use this package.
 We recommend that you consult your company's open source approval policy before proceeding.